a-rosenberg/cookbook/recipes/sushi-bowl.md

 - white and black toasted sesame seeds
 - Broiled asparagus

-smashed cucumbers (optional)
-- 2 seedless cucumbers; about 1 to 1 1/2 lbs
-- 1 tsp salt
-- 2.5 tsp sugar
-- 2 tsp toasted sesame oil
-- 3 tsp soy sauce
-- 1.5 Tbsp rice vinegar
-- 2 cloves garlic; finely chopped (optional)
-- 1-2 tsp chili oil; I love momofuku chili crunch for this
-- 2 tsp toasted sesame seeds

 ### instructions
 1. Start by cooking the rice in a rice cooker on the white or sushi setting.
 Make rice seasoning while it cooks by combining and stirring the rice vinegar, sugar and salt in a small mason jar.
 1. When the rice finishes cooking lay it out into a non-metallic broad bowl or even a glass tray and distribute the rice seasoning as evenly as possible.
 Carefully fold to combine.
 Fan with a sheet pan if possible to help cool the rice faster.
 1. If you're feeling lazy you can mix it into the rice cooker directly and leave it open to cool a bit.
 1. Spicy mayo is just mixing together the mayonnaise and sriracha.
 With kewpie mayo it should be drizzle-able.
 1. Break apart salmon and place on top of some rice, then add all the toppings you’d want.

-(optional) smashed cucumbers recipe
-1. Trim ends off of cucumber(s) and cut into 4-5" segments if long.
-Use the butt of a chef's knife to break the cucumber into pieces.
-It should result in 3-4 lengthwise sections.
-Remove any pulp that was squished out and cut the segments on a bias in 1/4-1/2" slices.
-1. Toss cucumbers with all other ingredients and let marinate for 10 minutes if possible.
-If done ahead of time, keep in the fridge until 20-30 minutes before serving.

 ### notes